Alignment and matching tests for high-dimensional tensor signals via tensor contraction: Abstract

 We consider two hypothesis testing problems for low-rank and high-dimensional tensor signals, namely the tensor signal alignment and tensor signal matching problems.
-These problems are challenging due to the high dimension of tensors and lack of meaningful test statistics.
+These problems are challenging due to the high dimension of tensors and the lack of suitable test statistics.
 By exploiting a recent tensor contraction method, we propose and validate relevant test statistics using eigenvalues of a data matrix resulting from the tensor contraction.
-The matrix has a long range dependence among its entries, which makes the analysis of the matrix challenging, involved and distinct from standard random matrix theory.
+The matrix entries exhibit long-range dependence, which makes the analysis of the matrix challenging, involved, and distinct from standard random matrix theory.
 Our approach provides a novel framework for addressing hypothesis testing problems in the context of high-dimensional tensor signals.

 {\bf Keywords:} high-dimensional tensors; low-rank tensors; tensor signal alignment; tensor signal matching; tensor contraction; linear spectral statistics; random matrix theory.

 {\bf MSC 2010 subject classifications:} Primary 62H15; Secondary 60B20,62H10